HenrikSamuelsson/Test-Driven-Development-for-Embedded-C/MinGwInstallationNotes.md

 - Exception: seh
 - Build revision: 0

-The default installation folder was accepted - C:\Program Files\mingw-w64\x86_64-6.1.0-posix-seh-rt_v5-rev0
+It is likely best to have a an installation folder without spaces in the path so it was chosen to be - C:\mingw-w64\x86_64-6.2.0-posix-seh-rt_v5-rev0